Tomlinson Stadium-Kell Field – Arkansas State Red Wolves

 The neighborhood does not help or hurt the baseball experience.
 The athletic complexes, including Tomlinson Stadium-Kell Field, are set on the edge of campus; the other side is a major thoroughfare with empty fields along the road.
 Within a couple of miles is a set of chain restaurants that can be used for ‘pre-gaming’ but nothing within walking distance.
 Campus housing is nearby, but it appears most fans drive the short distance on campus to the games.

 The Red Wolves have an ardent and loyal fan base.
-They might not have the size of a fan base as they want at this time, but if they keep beating their regional opponents such as the University of Memphis (twice in 2014) and Arkansas-Little Rock (three times) the numbers will continue to grow.
+They might not have the size of fan base they want at this time, but if they keep beating their regional opponents such as the University of Memphis (twice in 2014) and Arkansas-Little Rock (three times) the numbers will continue to grow.

 Whether you sit in the grandstands behind the plate or along the fence line past the dugouts, you will find a fan drawn into the competition that is encouraging on the players.

-There are two deck areas on both sides of home plate behind the reserved seating adjacent to the dugouts.
+There are two deck areas on both sides of the home plate behind the reserved seating adjacent to the dugouts.
 On these decks are open areas and picnic tables.
 This is a prime location to sit and listen to the chatter from the dugouts as well as to have a great view of the game.
 If your nerves get wrecked easily in competition or you just enjoy pacing in cold weather, this is a great spot for you to stretch your legs and move about.

 Tomlinson Stadium-Kell Field is right off Highway 49 in Jonesboro which itself is less than three miles from Highway 63.
 Highway 63 is the primary access into and out of Jonesboro.
 When driving up or down Highway 49, you would not be able to miss Tomlinson Stadium-Kell Field as it is nestled right up to the road.
 After turning onto campus you are immediately upon the stadium and the parking area.